dzeke/GlenCanyonDamEnergyPrices/README.md

-# Glen Canyon Dam Energy Prices from 2024 SEIS
+# How do energy prices at Glen Canyon Dam change by hour and month

 This repository has the purpose to answer the question: How do energy prices at Glen Canyon Dam change by hour and month?